gyang0/Hackberry/README.md

 <br>

 ## History
 Had this idea for a long time, kept putting it off.
-How interesting.

 First version (On Khan Academy): https://www.khanacademy.org/computer-programming/chess-program/5273424969646080